SkullGaming31/DragonBot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 check out <a href="#setup"></a> to learn to get a copy of the project

-## NOTES
-This is not a Overlay Expert Official Project, this project is based on the Overlay Expert Discord where i created the discord bot in Javascript, i am attempting to convert it to use ``Typescript`` instead.

 ### Prerequisites